wadoodt/darker-patterns-research/docs/STYLING_GUIDE.md

 - Use descriptive variable and function names.
 - Use early returns in event handlers for clarity.
 - Keep components small and focused.
-- Avoid inline styles except for quick layout fixes; prefer Tailwind or Radix props.
+- Avoid inline styles except for quick layout fixes; prefer Radix props or CSS classes.
 - Use centralized theme config for all theming (see `src/styles/themes.ts`).
 - Document any custom CSS or overrides.